-- Other tests such as X-rays, ultrasound scan or CT scan may be advised following acute prostatitis.
+- Other tests such as X-rays, ultrasound scan or computerised tomography (CT) scan may be advised following acute prostatitis.
 This is to rule out any problem with your urinary tract that may have contributed to causing the infection.

 Acute prostatitis can produce similar symptoms to a sexually transmitted infection.
 For this reason, if you are at risk of a sexually transmitted infection, your doctor may suggest that you have some swab or urine tests to exclude this.
-But note, acute prostatitis is not a sexually transmitted infection.
+Note: acute prostatitis is not a sexually transmitted infection.

 What is the treatment for acute prostatitis?